robot-coder/chat_assistant_project/README.md

-# Chat Assistant
+# Chat Assistant Project

+## Overview
-This project implements a Chat Assistant using a front-end JavaScript interface and a back-end Python FastAPI server.
+This project implements a Chat Assistant using FastAPI for the backend and JavaScript for the frontend.
+The assistant interacts with various Language Learning Models (LLMs) to provide responses to user queries.

 ## Requirements
-- Frontend: JavaScript interface
-- Backend: Python FastAPI server
+- FastAPI
-- Continuous conversation functionality
-- LLM selection
+- LiteLLM
-- File uploads for context
-- Side-by-side LLM comparison
+- JavaScript

 ## Deployment
-The Chat Assistant will be deployed on Render.com.
+The Chat Assistant is deployed on Render.com.
+You can access it [here](https://your-chat-assistant-url).

-## API Key
-An OpenRouter.ai API Key will be created for the project.

 ## Extensions
-- Text file uploads
+- Text file uploads to add to the prompt context.
-- Image file uploads
+- Image file uploads for multimodal LLMs.
-- Side-by-side LLM response comparison
+- Side-by-side LLM response comparison.

-## Demo
+## Getting Started
-A demo will be provided during the lecture on Thu Feb 13.
+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the FastAPI server.
+4. Open the frontend in your browser.